 - Juice of 2 limes

-- Pre-heat oven to 500° F. Line a baking sheet with foil (shiny side up).
+- Preheat the oven to 500° F. Line a baking sheet with foil (shiny side up).

-- Place into oven for 15-20 minutes, checking every 5 minutes or so.
-The goal here is to caramelize and lightly char the vegetables.
+- Place into oven for 15 to 20 minutes, checking every 5 minutes, or so, until the vegetables are caramelized and lightly charred.

-- Once vegetables reach desired doneness, remove from oven and let rest 5-10 minutes.
+- Remove from oven and let rest for 5 to 10 minutes.

-- Add all vegetables to food processor, being sure to get as much juice from the baking sheet into the food processor as possible.
+- Using a large, sturdy silicone spatula, scrape all of the vegetables into the food processor, being sure to get as much juice from the baking sheet into the food processor as possible.
 This is the good stuff!
-I like to use a large, sturdy silicone spatula for this.

 - Add in avocado and cilantro, then continue to pulse the mixture until you've reached your desired consistency.
-I personally like to leave the avocados a little chunky, but feel free to go smoother if you like it that way.
+I personally like to leave the avocados a little chunky, but feel free to go smoother if you prefer.